eclipse-volttron/volttron-testing/README.md

 ```

-Reference the volttrontesting package from within your environment in order to build tests against volttrontesting.
+Reference the volttrontesting package from within your environment in order to build tests against the TestServer.